basilhe/ota-tools/README.md

-    ipa_ota    - generate basic plist and html combo for ota hosting ipa_sign   - sign ipa with a keychain certificate and replace its provision app.plist  - simple plist example
+    ipa_ota    - generate basic plist and html combo for ota hosting ipa_sign   - sign ipa with a keychain certificate and replace its provision archive_sign   - sign saved archive with a keychain certificate and replace its provision app.plist  - simple plist example
     index.html - simple hosting flatfile example